Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 This ‘what they don’t know’ is awareness.

-The bottom line: we don’t have to be genius in order to achieve satisfactory results in our lives.
+The learning lesson I got is that we don’t have to be genius in order to achieve good results in our lives.
 Genius is, we must recognize our own limitations and follow a course in life which is certain to work reasonably well.

-If anyone promises you to teach to be a genius, respond to your inner guard with a very quick no.
+If anyone promises me to teach to be a genius, I’d respond to my inner self with a very quick ‘no’.

-First, keep your feet on the ground, learn to walk, start running, keep running long distances, practice drinking, eating, and breathing while running.
+First, we’ve to keep feet on the ground, learn to walk, start running, keep running long distances, practice drinking, eating, and breathing while running.
+That’s what I did in my marathon practice.

-Make sure you are fully aware of your consciousness of why you do the task, what you do, and how you do it, and just follow the process of genius.
+We have to make sure that we are fully aware of our consciousness of why we do the task, what we do, and how we do it, and just follow the process of genius.

-By the way, I’m not a genius because I have not consistently followed what I just said in the previous lines.
+By the way, I’m not a genius because I have not consistently followed and practiced what I just said in the previous lines but I’m learning to practice.